Adityaa77/Adityaa77/README.md

 ### 💻 About Me

-I am a passionate Full Stack Developer with expertise in the MERN stack (MongoDB, Express.js, React, Node.js) and a strong foundation in building scalable, secure, and performant web applications.
+I am a passionate Full Stack Developer with expertise in MongoDB, Express.js, React and Node.js and a strong foundation in building scalable, secure, and performant web applications.
 I'm always eager to learn and explore new technologies to solve complex problems and create meaningful user experiences.

 I have a deep interest in backend development, specifically in designing and implementing robust RESTful APIs.
 My experience extends to database management with PostgreSQL and MongoDB, ensuring data integrity and efficient queries.